RealTejasRao/Beginner-Python-Projects/README.md

 17. ###### Student Management System= A beginner-friendly Python project that allows you to manage student records using Object-Oriented Programming (OOP).
 This program runs in the terminal and provides an interactive menu for various student management tasks.

+18. ###### Basic Contact List= A Python-based contact management application that allows users to add, view, edit, delete, and manage their personal contacts with a user-friendly command-line interface.

+19. ###### QR Code Generator= Generates a qr code using the qr code and pillow module.

 ***More projects coming soon as I continue learning!***